Identification at the Zero Lower Bound: Application

 In the nonrecursive IRF, the response of inflation to a monetary tightening is negative on impact, albeit very small, and, with the exception of the first quarter when it is positive, it stays negative throughout the horizon.
 Hence, the incidence of a price puzzle is mitigated relative to the recursive IRFs, according to which inflation rises for up to 6 quarters after a monetary tightening (9 quarters in the OLS case).
 Note, however, that the error bands are so wide that they cover (pointwise) most of the recursive IRF, though less so for the OLS one.
 Turning to the unemployment response, we see that the nonrecursive IRF starts significantly positive on impact (no transmission lag) and peaks much earlier (after 4 quarters) than the recursive IRF (10 quarters).
 In this case, the recursive IRF\ is outside the error bands for several quarters (more so for the naive OLS IRF).
 Finally, the response of the Federal funds rate to the monetary tightening is less than one on impact and generally significantly lower than the recursive IRFs.
 This is both due to the contemporaneous feedback from inflation and unemployment, as well as the fact that there is a considerable probability of returning to the ZLB, which mitigates the impact of monetary tightening.

 Next, I turn to the identified sets of the IRFs that arise when I relax the restriction that unconventional policy is ineffective, i.e., $\lambda$ can be greater than zero.
-I consider the range of $\xi=\lambda\zeta\in\left[ 0,1\right] ,$ recalling that $\lambda$ measures the efficacy of unconventional policy and $\zeta$ measures the ratio of the reaction function coefficients and shock volatilities in the constrained versus the unconstrained\ regimes.
-The left-hand-side graphs in Figure \ref{fig: Set ID IRFs} report the identified sets without any other restrictions.
-The right-hand-side graphs derive the identified sets when I impose the additional sign restriction that the contemporaneous effect of the monetary policy shock to the Fed Funds rate should be nonnegative.
-The red shaded area gives the identified sets and the blue line with diamonds gives the point estimates when $\lambda=0.$ The latter are the same as the nonrecursive point estimates reported in Figure \ref{fig: IRFs}.
+I consider the range of $\xi=\lambda\zeta\in\left[ 0,1\right] ,$ recalling that $\lambda$ measures the efficacy of unconventional policy and $\zeta$ measures the ratio of the reaction function coefficients and shock volatilities in the constrained versus the unconstrained regimes.
+The shaded areas in Figure \ref{fig: Set ID IRFs} report the identified sets without any other restrictions.
+The striped areas (a subset of the aforementioned identified sets) show the tightening of the identified sets when I impose the additional sign restriction that the contemporaneous effect of the monetary policy shock to the Fed Funds rate should be nonnegative.
+The bold lines show the IRFs under the (point-identifying) assumption $\lambda=0$.
+The latter are the same as the nonrecursive point estimates reported in Figure \ref{fig: IRFs}.